 Overall group materiality RUB 7,000 million How we determined it 4% of adjusted profit before tax excluding currency differences, net gain on disposal of interests in joint ventures and share of joint ventures' currency differences net of income tax.
 Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
-The use of adjusted profit before tax mitigates the effect of volatility (that could be material) caused by non-recurring factors such as gains on disposals of assets and foreign exchange differences that can be material and provides a more stable basis for determining materiality, focusing on the underlying profitability of the Group.
+The use of adjusted profit before tax mitigates the effect of volatility (that could be material) caused by non-recurring factors such as gains on disposals of assets and foreign exchange differences and provides a more stable basis for determining materiality, focusing on the underlying profitability of the Group.
+We chose 4% which is consistent with quantitative materiality thresholds used for profit-oriented companies in this industry and prior year approach.